2020NCOV/ncov-report/contributions/hoggerel.md

-This is my first pr
+This is my second pr